worker8/TourGuide/README.md

 <br>

-# Kotlin or Java?
+# Kotlin over Java support
-This project to favor Kotlin, so while Java usage will work fine, the API might not be idiomatic or might even look strange in Java.
+This project is re-written to favor Kotlin, so..
+Java usage will work fine, but the API might not be idiomatic or might even look strange in Java.

 # Source code of Example